koush/koush.com/_posts/nomedia.md

 external SD card on a Mac often results in the Mac creating '.\_' files in various directories.
 This is the Mac convention for hidden system files, and Android needs to ignore those files as well!

 So, the fix was to change "file.png" to "._file.png".
-Though, you should probably also keep a .nomedia file in the same directory, ensure backwards compatibility with older versions of Android.
+Though, one should probably also keep a .nomedia file in the same directory, ensure backwards compatibility with older versions of Android.
 Although I consider it a bug that the MediaScanner is scanning directories with .nomedia files in them, I am relieved and happy to find a workaround.